tlklein/college-apartment-network-design/README.md

 The network design simulates a hotel-style network setup catering to students, staff, and guests.
 The design incorporates:

 - **High-Speed Wired and Wireless Access**: Optimized for multimedia services, online learning, and gaming.
-- **Scalability**: Capable of supporting thousands of concurrent users.
+- **Scalability**: Ability to support thousands of concurrent users.
 - **Advanced Monitoring and Security**: Leveraging Cisco Meraki solutions for cloud-based visibility and secure SD-WAN.

 ## Features